roman-milk/roman-milk.github.io/brandi-and-kelly.md

+===

- ****** Brandi and Kelly Ch.
-04 ****** byStoryTeller07© "Yes it's possible.
+"Yes it's possible.
 He would keep her in his dungeon.
 I don't know where it is but he has one and she wouldn't be the only slave there.
 I think he imports Asian women to train and sell to wannabe Masters.
 He also sends women from here across the Pacific.
 That one over there is probably destined for Taiwan or Hong Kong."

  "He covers up the slave trade with the antique importing business.
 I've tried to find out how he does it but haven't had much success.
 That's why I tolerate him here, to find his warehouse dungeon and gain more information about his operation.
 Do you intend to sell the slave, it's up to you."
 John told him.